 2. Maintain Equipment

 Another key way to stay in compliance with OSHA regulations is by thoroughly maintaining all of your equipment.
-Regularly inspect equipment, and have a check system in place for operators to alert management when machinery is not operating correctly.
+Regularly inspect the equipment, and have a check system in place for operators to alert management when machinery is not operating correctly.

 3. Schedule Employee Training